What to Do And Not to Do When Leaving a Legal Job

 Now, here are some things you really ought not to do when leaving a legal job!

-- Don’t delete your email.
-If you’re working in a legal context, chances are good all of your email is being automatically backed up, so deleting it won’t do much good.
+If you’re working in a legal context, chances are good all of your emails are being automatically backed up, so deleting it won’t do much good.
 And you still shouldn’t do it!
 Deleting your email en masse makes it look like you’ve got something to hide, and might be a violation of your employer’s data retention policy.
 Check with your employer about what, if anything, they want you to clean up in your files or email, and strictly comply with the instructions you’re given.
 Anything else just looks suspicious (and probably won’t even do any good if you’re trying to hide something).

-- Don’t bad mouth anyone in your exit interview.
 The exit interview, should you be subjected to one, is not the place to express your true grievances.
 It’s a formality, and you should treat it as such.
 Say nice, vague things about your employer and your boss, and get out of there as quickly as possible.
-Obviously, you’re quitting for a reason, but no good can come of being honest in the exit interview!
-Word always gets around, and you might need these connections later, even if it doesn’t seem like it at the time.
+You’re quitting for a reason, but no good can come of being honest in the exit interview!
+The word always gets around, and you might need these connections later, even if it doesn’t seem like it at the time.
 Express appreciation for all you’ve learned, and move on.

-- Don’t be unprofessional.
-Even if you really, really hate the job you’re leaving, go graciously.
+Even if you hate the job you’re leaving, go graciously.
 (There’s a funny photo of me looking gleeful as I cleaned out my law firm office for the final time, but I did that late at night so no one at the firm would see it!)
 Have an elevator pitch ready to go when people ask you why you’re moving on.
-Something along the lines of, “I’ve really enjoyed my time here and I’ve learned a lot, but I’d like to do more client-facing work,” is sufficient.
-No one really cares about your reasons, unless you make a big deal out of how miserable you were, and how happy you are to be leaving.
+Something along the lines of, “I’ve enjoyed my time here, and I’ve learned a lot, but I’d like to do more client-facing work,” is sufficient.
+No one cares about your reasons unless you make a big deal out of how miserable you were, and how happy you are to be leaving.
 A little tact goes a long way!